Global geometry and $C^1$ convex extensions of $1$-jets: Introduction and main results

-and it is easy to see that both conditions are the same as $(CW^1)$ if $E$ is compact.
-However, if $E$ is unbounded none of these conditions is necessary for the existence of a convex function $F\in C^{1}(\R^n)$ such that $(F, \nabla F)=(f,G)$ on $E$, as the following example shows. \begin{example} {\em Let $f:\R^2\to\R$ be defined by $f(x,y)=\sqrt{x^{2}+e^{-2y}}$.
+Unfortunately, if $E$ is unbounded this condition is not necessary for the existence of a convex function $F\in C^{1}(\R^n)$ such that $(F, \nabla F)=(f,G)$ on $E$, as the following example shows. \begin{example} {\em Let $f:\R^2\to\R$ be defined by $f(x,y)=\sqrt{x^{2}+e^{-2y}}$.
 This is a real analytic strictly convex function on $\R^2$ (one can easily check that the Hessian $D^2 f$ is strictly positive everywhere).
 We have

 and by considering the sequences

 one easily sees that